Visiting Burj Khalifa, the tallest building in the world

 I have to admit that while I still wonder if this was a waste of money, the views were pretty mind-boggling.
 After all, Dubai has lots of skyscrapers, and we could look down on them from here.
 My friend and I circled the 148th floor (not a very big floor), snapping pictures from every vantage point, as did all of the other tourists in our group.
 A small outdoor viewing platform allowed us to get a relatively unencumbered view too.

 As is often the case in Dubai, the sky was hazy.
-That meant we couldn’t see very far, despite how high we were.
+That meant we couldn’t see very far, despite how high up we were.
 We could make out the ocean, and, dimly, a few of the artificial islands along Dubai’s coast.

 Straight below us, an artificially blue artificial lake blazed in the sun.
 Every evening an ornate multi-colored water and light show takes place down there.
-Next to it, the enormous sprawl of the Dubai Mall, the largest mall in the world.
+Next to it, the enormous sprawl of the Dubai Mall, possibly the largest mall in the world.

 And all around in the middle distance, a scattering of skyscrapers, many completed, many still under construction.
 Between them on the ground: many vacant, sandy lots, but also highways lined with carefully-tended, colorfully landscaped strips of green and bright flowers.